 Because the media covers almost every athlete death, it can be hard to remember how rare these conditions truly are.
 "In the Dallas-Fort Worth area, there are a couple hundred thousand athletes and these tragedies occur approximately half a dozen times a year," says Dr. Scott.
 "The risk of it happening has been estimated at 1 in 50,000, but when it occurs, we see it on the news, and the personal risk feels much higher."

 Most importantly, athletes, parents, coaches and school officials should be prepared for an emergency.
-Dr. Scott says emergency preparation is vital for both athletes and non-athletes.
+"All athletic events should have several adults trained in CPR and an AED immediately available," says Dr. Scott.
 Non-athletes can also experience sudden cardiac death from the same types of conditions.
 Dr. Scott suggests:

 - Each school have an emergency preparedness plan that they rehearse at least once a year.

 - All parents and coaches know CPR and how to use an AED.

 - An AED should be within a one- or two-minute walk of all events with athletes.